rust-lang/rust/src/doc/reference.md

 In the matcher, `$` _name_ `:` _designator_ matches the nonterminal in the Rust
 syntax named by _designator_.
-Valid designators are `item`, `block`, `stmt`, `pat`, `expr`, `ty` (type), `ident`, `path`, `tt` (either side of the `=>` in macro rules).
+Valid designators are `item`, `block`, `stmt`, `pat`, `expr`, `ty` (type), `ident`, `path`, `tt` (either side of the `=>` in macro rules), and `meta` (contents of an attribute).
 In the transcriber, the designator is already known, and so only the name of a matched nonterminal comes after the dollar sign.

 In both the matcher and transcriber, the Kleene star-like operator indicates repetition.
 The Kleene star operator consists of `$` and parentheses, optionally